pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Comparison

 There are a few other very good JWT extensions for Burp Suite.
 The [JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) are two from Portswigger that automate some common attacks and provide various views for JWTs.
-This extension augments those by providing an Intruder interface for more targeted fuzzing.
+This extension augments those by providing an Intruder interface for more targeted fuzzing and easy manipulation of JWTs.

 ## Dependencies